top of page

 Cap Gain Rates.jpg

-For the 32% through the 37% marginal rate, capital gains may also be subject to the 3.8% Net Investment Income Tax described below.
-These rates are for the 2021 tax year.
+For higher marginal rate - 32% through the 37% - capital gains may also be subject to the 3.8% Net Investment Income Tax described below.
+These rates are for the 2024 tax year.

 FIFO